Kitura/kitura-cli/README.md

 # Kitura command-line interface

-This Go package provides a `kitura` command-line interface, to simplify the process of creating [Kitura](https://github.com/Kitura/Kitura) applications.
+This Swift package provides a `kitura` command-line interface, to simplify the process of creating [Kitura](https://github.com/Kitura/Kitura) applications.

+(Note: this Swift version is still an early work-in-progress.
+Please check again in a bit for more features)

 ## Installation on macOS (via Homebrew)